fischm67/RepData_PeerAssessment1/PA1_template.md

 The main differences in ave steps between weekends and weekdays are as follows:
 1. The number of steps early in the day are less for weekends vs weekdays
-2. The peak step period shifts to much later in the day
+2. The peak step period shifts to much later in the day for weekends
 3. The number of steps in the evening is higher for weekends compared to weekdays
 *Assuming the 00:00 interval represents midnight for each day*